nickpowersys/CaaR/README.rst

 Begin by reviewing the sample input files in the data directory at https://github.com/nickpowersys/CaaR, within the data folder.

-Functions in each module build on output from the previous module.
+Functions in the **histsummary** and **timeseries** modules build on output from the first two modules, **cleanthermostat** and **history**.

 **Cleanthermostat module**: In addition to using functions in the cleanthermostat module to create a dict or pickle file, it is also possible to run the script in picklert.py (seen at https://github.com/nickpowersys/CaaR/caar) from the command line in order to initiate the process of reading data files.
 Detailed instructions are given in the leading source code comments of picklert.py itself.
 A binary output file with a .pickle extension will be created.

 **History module**: Once a pickle file or dict is created with the **cleanthermostat** module, the file name or dict can be used as an argument in order to easily create a pandas DataFrame using the DataFrame creation functions in the history module.
 The DataFrame will have a multi-field index or pandas MultiIndex (using IDs and time stamps).

+**Histsummary module**: This module can be used to summarize observations across thermostats or locations, as well as summarize observations for individual devices.
+This module uses the pandas DataFrames created by the **history** module.

-**Histdaily module**: The functions in this module convert the observations from the **history** module into time series in NumPy arrays, for plotting/visualization and deeper data analysis.
+**Timeseries module**: The functions in this module convert the observations from the **history** module into time series in NumPy arrays, for plotting/visualization and deeper data analysis.

 Contributors
 ============